 If there’s one thing in life that I’m absolutely sure of, it’s that you are going to love this bún chay recipe.

 This bún chay recipe couldn't be more healthy or satisfying.
 Full of tender noodles, fresh vegetables, vibrant herbs, and a zingy dressing, you will love this Vietnamese noodle salad.
 It's bright, fresh, tangy, spicy, citrusy, crunchy, herbaceous, and absolutely delicious.
-Plus, it's quick and easy to make!
+Plus, it's quick and easy to make, and it's vegan!

 For the dressing: